gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

     IdeaProject ideaWorkspace = composite.model(IdeaWorkspace.class);

 The returned `IdeaProject` will have module names de-duplicated and binary dependencies substituted, as per `EclipseWorkspace`.

+### Story - Buildship can rename projects when importing/refreshing

+This story was initially thought to be an integral part of name deduplication.
+However, it is not needed as long as the de-duper uses a stable algorithm, i.e. renames newly added projects instead of renaming existing projects.

+Buildship will need to react to name changes by renaming projects.
+One limitation is that Eclipse requires projects that are physically contained in the workspace location to have the same name as their folder.
+Buildship cannot rename such projects and should warn the user if synchronization becomes impossible due to this problem.
+Another important corner case is swapping the names of two projects (A->B, B->A).
+This might be solved by assigning temporary names to all projects before the synchronization.

+##### Test cases

+- renaming a project in Gradle (e.g. in `settings.gradle`) -> the project is renamed in Eclipse
+- trying to rename a project that is physically contained in the workspace location -> inform the user that this is not possible.
+- swapping the names of two projects in Gradle -> the corresponding Eclipse projects swap names

 ## Open issues